rsonger/software-engineering-lab/_posts/2025-04-09-windows-points.md

 Test_2_1().run()
 ```

-<input type="checkbox" class="checkbox inline"> Save the file and open a terminal in your `graphics` folder.
+<input type="checkbox" class="checkbox inline"> Save the file and open a terminal in the directory that contains your `graphics` folder.
 <input type="checkbox" class="checkbox inline"> Run the test program with the following command:

 ```bash